Visperi/OsrsHelper/README.md

    - streamers.json

    You can safely modify the default settings in settings.ini if you know what you're doing.
+3. Install Python 3.6+ and every needed module
+4. Register the bot into discord api with your account and copy your token into file Credentials.json
+5. Run Main.py

 ## Licence
 MIT License